manavjasani/Javascript-Projects/README.md

 ### 22. Product Filter
   - By Product filter you can filter product by product name and product button.
   - You can choose any method for filter product for saving time.

+### 23. Expense Tracker
+  - In this app you can note your income & outcome also you get your total balance in your account.
+  - Income is in green color & Outcome is in red color above that you can find total balance.

+### 24. Tic-Tac-Toe
+  - This is tic-tac-toe game in which `O` and `X` sign you have to do any sign horizantally 3 or vertically 3 or diagonally.
+  - If no one player do it and space filled up then match will be draw.

+### 25. Toggle-App
+  - By this app, you can view app in 2 different view in day mode and night mode. if you click toggle button then it change the view.

+### 26. Quiz App
+  - This is Quiz app in which 5 questions will be asked and you have to select answer by radio button.
+  - After completion of the quiz result will be shown on modal.

+### 27. Password Generator app
+  - In this project you can generate your password as per your comfort by selecting the length of password.
+  - And you can generate as per uppercase, lowercase, symbol, and number as you want.

+### 28. Drawing app
+  - By this app, You can draw in the canvas on selected screen.
+  - You can increase or decrease the size of pointer and color also you can choose that you want.